mend/renovate-ce-ee/docs/overview.md

-# WhiteSource Renovate On-Premises Overview
+# Mend Renovate On-Premises Overview

 ## Introduction

-WhiteSource Renovate On-Premises ("WhiteSource Renovate") is a commercial offering of Renovate for self-hosted users, such as those running GitHub Enterprise or GitLab CE/EE.
+Mend Renovate On-Premises ("Mend Renovate") is a commercial offering of Renovate for self-hosted users, such as those running GitHub Enterprise or GitLab CE/EE.

 Essentially, it is an alternative to running the `renovate` CLI tool, with the following additions: